• AI & Money

 You don’t create the product.

-You don’t handle payments or customer support.
+You don’t handle payments

 Your job is to: